juju/docs/src/en/juju-upgrade.md

 The software at each of the above are managed differently.

+The software for the client, which is responsible for administring all Juju services in every environment, is managed by the OS package management system.
-The client software is managed by the OS package management system whereas the software running in an environment, including the state server (bootstrap node), is managed by Juju itself.
+The software for the environment, which consists of the state server (bootstrap node) and Juju machines/services, is managed by Juju itself.
 This section is primarily devoted to describing the procedure for upgrading this environment software.

 ## Upgrading the client software